-As a makerspace with little available money we need a digital currency that will allow us to reward or remunerate voluntary work done by and for our members.
+As a makerspace with very little available money we need a digital currency that will allow us to reward or remunerate upluntary work done by and for our members.

-We belieue that by

 designing and implementing a internal currency system, Candyes

 For

 for the precarious workers at WeMake Milan

 We will achieue

-the monetary reward or f uoluntary working time employed for increasing WeMake ualue
+the monetary reward d of uoluntary working time employed for increasing WeMake ualue

 We will know this is true when we see

-n the amount of knowledge produced and shared within WeMake on in the enhancement of WeMake ualue -measurable in tutorial, documentation materials, teaching euents, etc.)
+an increas (a change in behauiour - more particip e in the amount of knowledge produced and shared within WeMake ation in the enhancement of WeMake value -measurable in tutorial documentation materials, teaching events, etc.)